Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 When you create an event domain, you're given a publishing endpoint similar to if you had created a topic in Event Grid.
 The only difference is that you must specify the topic you'd like the event to be delivered to.

+### Event schemas
+An **event** is the smallest amount of information that fully describes something that happened in the system.
+Event Grid supports multiple schemas for encoding events.
+When a custom topic or domain is created, you specify the schema that will be used when publishing events.

+#### Event Grid schema
+While you may configure your topic to use a custom schema, it is more common to use the already-defined Event Grid schema.
+See the specifications and requirements [here](https://docs.microsoft.com/azure/event-grid/event-schema).

+#### CloudEvents v1.0 schema
+Another option is to use the CloudEvents v1.0 schema.
+[CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
+The service summary of CloudEvents can be found [here](https://docs.microsoft.com/azure/event-grid/cloud-event-schema).

 ### EventGridPublisherClient
-`EventGridPublisherClient` provides operations to send event data to topic hostname specified during client initialization.
+`EventGridPublisherClient` provides operations to send event data to a topic hostname specified during client initialization.

-CloudEvents and EventGridEvents can be sent either as a single event or a list of respective typed objects or their equivalent dict representations.
-To send a custom schema, a dict representation can be used.
+Regardless of what schema your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
+Use the `send` method publishing events.

+The following formats of events are allowed to be sent:
+- A list or a single instance of strongly typed EventGridEvents.
+- A dict representation of a serialized EventGridEvent object.
+- A list or a single instance of strongly typed CloudEvents.
+- A dict representation of a serialized CloudEvent object.

+- A dict representation of any Custom Schema.

 Please have a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventgrid/azure-eventgrid/samples) for detailed examples.

  **Note:** It is important to know if your topic supports Cloud or EventGrid events before publishing.
 If you send to a topic that does not support the schema of the event you are sending, send() will throw an exception.